librun/migrago/README.md

 COMMANDS:
-   up       Upgrade a database to its latest structure down     Revert (undo) one or multiple migrations list     show list migrations init     Initialize storage create   create new migration help, h  Shows a list of commands or help for one command
+   up       Upgrade a database to its latest structure down     Revert (undo) one or multiple migrations list     Show list migrations init     Initialize storage create   Create new migration help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: